BIMrxLAB/Revit2GraphQL/README.md

-# Revit2GraphQL
+# GraphQL for Revit
-a local GraphQL endpoint for Revit.
+a GraphQL endpoint for Revit that can be accessed locally and remotely over the web.

-here's what you should have if you click this correctly:
+here's what is included in the current release:

-1) a webapi controller you can call at http://localhost:9000/api/about returning the path of your revit file.
+1) a webapi controller you can test at http://localhost:9000/api/about returning the path of your revit file.
 1) a graphql controller you can call using graphiql at http://localhost:9000/api/graphql
+1) a marconi client that allows interoperability with your revit session over the web at https://marconi4revitwebapp.azurewebsites.net/

 the following elements can be resolved using GraphQL:

+1) hello returns teh path of your revit file
 1) FamilyCategories, Families, FamilySymbols
 1) FamilyInstances with Parameters
 1) ViewSchedules with data